Publicizing a Town-Wide

 choice, and possibly unnecessary.
 It's harder because

-it usually isn't free.
+it often isn't free.
 It may reach a few people who are old school

 when they look for yard sales, but it becomes less relevant with every